mikebranstein/terraform-workshop-instructions/src/chapters/chapter5.md

 Open the appsettings.json file and replace the *DefaultConnection* database connection string with the connection string to your SQL database.
 Remember, you saved this connection string earlier in the chapter.

+> **WARNING**
+>
+> You cannot just copy/paste the connection string.
+Inside the connection string is a username and password field that needs completed.
+The username and password is inside of your Terraform code - find it in `main.tf` and replace the values!

 <img src="images/chapter5/appsettings.png" class="img-small" />

 With the connection string updated, let's start the deployment process.